PatrickBruso/solidity-blockchain-smartcontracts-in-python/NOTES.md

    6. Trustless/trust minimized agreements - don't need to trust the other party with smart contracts as these contracts are based on math.
       1. 1 + 1 will always equal 2.
 5. Next section is on setting up an Ethereum wallet and making a transaction.
 I have already done this so I skipped this section.
+6. Gas - you have to pay Eth to use the blockchain.
+The more computations a transaction uses the more gas that you have to pay.
+It's a fee that goes to node operators.
+7.